Last update: 05 January 2021

 This decision makes it easier for states to implement DDL solutions since the court is clear: Police cannot arbitrarily search phones.

-According to Allstate Corporation, one of the largest insurance providers in the United States,49 states permit drivers to use an electronic copy of their insurance card during a traffic stop as of November 2019.
+Moreover, according to Allstate Corporation, one of the largest insurance providers in the United States,49 states permit drivers to use an electronic copy of their insurance card during a traffic stop as of November 2020.

 Other initiatives around the world